warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         this you can run XMail as a console startup only if you're Administrator (service startup as System).

     4. Copy XMail executables to 'C:\MailRoot\bin'.
-Copy also the OpenSSL DLLs located in "win32ssl\dll" to 'C:\MailRoot\bin'.
+Also copy the OpenSSL DLLs located in "win32ssl\dll" to 'C:\MailRoot\bin'.

     5. With 'regedit', create 'GNU' key inside